Bachelor of Science (B.Sc) in Biology

 Cell Biology

-Study of cell structure, function, and processes including cell division and genetic material.
+Study of cell structure, function, and processes including cell division, cellular components, and genetic material.

 Genetics

-Exploration of heredity, gene function, and genetic variation in organisms.
+Exploration of heredity, gene function, DNA structure, and genetic variation in plants, animals, and humans.

 Microbiology

-Examination of microorganisms, their physiology, and their role in health and disease.
+Examination of microorganisms such as bacteria, viruses, fungi, and protozoa, their physiology, and their role in health, disease, and the environment.

 Biochemistry

-Analysis of chemical processes within living organisms, focusing on biomolecules such as proteins, nucleic acids, and lipids.
+Analysis of biochemical processes within living organisms, focusing on biomolecules like proteins, nucleic acids, carbohydrates, and lipids.

 Ecology

-Understanding of ecosystems, environmental interactions, and the impact of human activities on the environment.
+Understanding of ecosystems, environmental interactions, population dynamics, and the impact of human activities on biodiversity.

 Botany

-Study of plant biology, including plant anatomy, physiology, and taxonomy.
+Study of plant biology including plant anatomy, physiology, taxonomy, and economic importance of plants.

 Zoology

-Examination of animal biology, including anatomy, physiology, and classification.
+Examination of animal biology including anatomical structures, physiology, behavior, evolution, and classification.

 Evolutionary Biology